yochaigal/cairn/wip/2e/wilderness-exploration.md

 ## Weather

-Roll on the table below each day for the appropriate season.
-If the "**Extreme**" weather result is rolled twice in a row, the weather turns to "**Catastrophic**".
-A squall becomes a hurricane, a storm floods the valley, etc.

 |        |            |            |            |            |
 | :----: | :--------: | :--------: | :--------: | :--------: |
 | **d6** | **Spring** | **Summer** |  **Fall**  | **Winter** |